mattermost/docs/source/developer/fx-guidelines.rst

 Testing Checklist
 ************************

-In addition to above guidelines, the below provides a concrete checklist of mistakes to watch for whem reviewing proposed product changes.
+In addition to above guidelines, the below provides a concrete checklist of mistakes to watch for when reviewing proposed product changes.

 User Experience Checklist
 ------------------------------